-ESMA shall submit those draft regulatory technical standards to the Commission by 3 July 2015.
+ESMA shall submit those draft regulatory technical standards to the Commission by 3 July 2015.... [nine months after the date of entry into force of this amending Directive].

-Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.
+Power is delegated to the Commission to adoptsupplement this Directive by adopting the regulatory technical standards referred to in the first subparagraph of this Article in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.